-An easy recipe for gluten free and vegan chocolate chip cookies.
+A delectable recipe for gluten free vegan chocolate chip cookies.
 These are simple to make and delicious – your family will love them!

-Some of my first gluten free baking experiences were, um, less than appetizing.
-I remember some brownies that would not cook in the middle, but were burnt on the edges, and some cakes with a sunken center, and some very bland and blah chocolate chip cookies.
+Some of my first gluten free baking experiences were less than appetizing.
+I remember some brownies that were both raw and burnt, some sunken gluten free cakes, and some crumbly cookies.
 Can you relate?

-I remember spotting these frozen gluten free chocolate chip cookies at the grocery store one day.
+When I was new to gluten free baking, I spotted some frozen gluten free chocolate chip cookies at the grocery store one day.
 I bought a box and took them home, and was so happy because they were just soooo good.
 And I could just bake one or two and they were delicious, and there wasn’t a big mess.

 Ever since then, I have wanted to come up with a chocolate chip cookie recipe that was not only delicious, but would also freeze well.
-Because the ability to just pop a couple frozen cookies in the oven and satisfy that craving without baking a few dozen of them is just so convenient.
+Because the ability to just pop a couple frozen cookies in the oven and satisfy that craving is so convenient.

-After some thinking and baking, and tinkering and more baking, I’ve got a gluten free and vegan chocolate chip cookie recipe that freezes beautifully.
+After some thinking and baking, and tinkering and more baking, I’ve got a gluten free vegan chocolate chip cookie recipe that bakes and freezes beautifully.

 This recipe makes about 30 cookies.
-I baked half of them immediately, and froze the other half.
-To freeze, I simply dropped rounded tablespoons of the dough onto a cookie sheet lined with waxed paper.
-Then I popped the sheet in the freezer for a couple of hours until they were frozen, then put the frozen cookie balls into a freezer bag for storage.
-I waited about six weeks before baking these, and they baked up very nicely.
+If you prefer to freeze these, simply drop rounded tablespoons of the dough onto a cookie sheet lined with waxed paper.
+Then place the sheet in the freezer for a couple of hours until they were frozen, then put the frozen cookie balls into a freezer bag for storage.

 - 2/3 cup vegan buttery spread